HieuPhan33/REMINDER/README.md

 bash scripts/voc/reminder_15-1.sh
 ````

-Note that you will need to modify those scripts to include the path where your data.
+Note that you will need to modify those scripts to include the path to your data folder.